360 Images

 3. If desired, enter a value in the height field.

-3. In the right column enter the numerical angle in degrees that the view should be adjusted by.
+6. In the column for the new default_yaw parameter, enter the numerical angle in degrees that the view should be adjusted by.
 The degrees move the image counter-clockwise (as if you were dragging from left to right).
 During the initial loading of a page the automatic pan spans approximately 40 degrees.